nanodesigns/nanosupport/readme.txt

 5. NanoSupport | Knowledgebase
 6. NanoSupport | Ticketing at a glance with NanoSupport dashboard widget
 7. NanoSupport | Customizable email template
-8. NanoSupport | Easy navigation, and noticiation for easy ticketing using Admin bar
+8. NanoSupport | Easy navigation, and notification for easy ticketing using Admin bar

 == Changelog ==

-= 0.3.0 - 2016-NOV-28 =
+= 0.3.0 - 2016-DEC-09 =
 === Major changes ===
 * Rich Text editor for ticket body text
 * New filter hook: `ns_wp_editor_specs`
 * Pending ticket notification using admin menu bubble
+* Fixed translation strings to strip out dumped HTML and made most of them SQL injection proof
+* Composer, npm dependency and Grunt incorporated for easy development collaboration
+* Default assignment of 'Support' department is made deprecated
+* User can choose Support Department on submitting new ticket (Settings available)
+* CSS is changed from LESS to Sass

+=== Minor changes ===
+* Reorganized third party libraries
+* Github contributing.md added
+* Github issue template added
+* A warning on upgrading process fixed - props @prionkor
+* jshint error fixed with procedural code

 = 0.2.2 - 2016-SEP-03 =
 * Ticket character limit can be set by user